peteroupc/MailLib/docs/PeterO.Text.Encodings.md

         int offset,
         int length);

 Converts a portion of a text string to a character input.
-The resulting input can then be used to encode the text to bytes, or to read the string code point by code point, among other things.In the .NET implementation, this method is implemented as an extension method to any object implementing string and can be called as follows:  `str.StringToInput(offset, length)` .
+The resulting input can then be used to encode the text to bytes, or to read the string code point by code point, among other things.
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD).In the .NET implementation, this method is implemented as an extension method to any String object and can be called as follows: `str.StringToInput(offset, length)` .
 If the object's class already has a StringToInput method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>